Quantum Conditional Probabilities and New Measures of Quantum Information: Introduction

 In this paper, we define and study new forms of quantum information that complement the standard quantities.
 The key ingredients in our approach are conditional probability distributions, first studied in \cite{Barandes2014,Barandes2020}, that provide an underlying picture for the type of information being described.
 In particular, we are able to provide a description of information flow in the context of open quantum systems whose dynamical evolution is well-approximated by linear, completely positive, trace-preserving (CPTP) maps, without any explicit appeal to larger Hilbert spaces or ancillary systems.
 We show that some standard results of quantum information theory emerge quite naturally from our perspective.

 Section \ref{sec:Background} provides some relevant background on classical and quantum information.
 In Section \ref{sec:QCPandInformation}, we define new forms of quantum conditional entropy and quantum mutual information in terms of quantum conditional probabilities, and briefly describe a dynamical interpretation of these quantities.
 In Section \ref{sec:EntropyGrowthDataProcessing}, we use the results of the previous section to analyze processes under which there is growth in entropy (in the sense of Shannon) and to provide new proofs of the concavity of von Neumann entropy and quantum data processing.
 We demonstrate that our quantum data-processing inequality provides a natural interpretation of Holevo's theorem in a dynamical context, showing that Holevo's $\chi$ acts as an upper bound on the amount of information that can flow from a system's initial configuration to a later one.
-We conclude in Section \ref{sec:Conclusion} with some ideas for generalizing our quantum conditional probabilities, and other future directions.
+In Section \ref{sec:Discussion}, we present a discussion of various ways to generalize our constructions, including to an analysis of the relationships between subsystems and the parent systems to which they belong, and to more general decompositions of density matrices than the ones that play a primary role in the paper.
+In Section \ref{sec:Connections}, we identify connections between the constructions in this paper and previous work.
+We conclude in Section 7 with a brief summary of our results and interesting open questions.